organization-x/project-firestart/README.md

   Oil & gas extraction operations burn off excess natural gas (methane) when the extraction exceeds purification and pipeline capacities.
 However, in recent years flyovers show that in major basins 5% of flares are unlit and venting, while another 5% are malfunctioning with incomplete combustion.
 Here’s an example study from the [Permian basin](https://www.edf.org/media/through-turbulent-year-edf-data-show-permian-oil-and-gas-operators-consistently-failed-keep).
 Since methane is a far more potent gas than CO2, venting this gas into the atmosphere contributes significantly to global warming - burning (flaring)  it reduces the warming effects by 96%.

 Solution:
   Android application that continually monitors flare.
-Takes a picture every few seconds and if the flare is unlit it notifies workers at the plant.
+Takes a picture every few seconds and sends to AI model to classify.
+If classified as unlit sends notification to all phone numbers in contact list through Twilio API.

 <p align="right">(<a href="#top">back to top</a>)</p>